garikAsplund/garik.codes/src/routes/blog/Spring break.md

 ## Problems

-But being homebound kinda sucks.
-And especially last year when the tech market got rocked.
+But being homebound kinda sucks, especially last year when the tech market got rocked.
 I was getting nowhere in terms of establishing my career and I knew it.

 So I started networking and researching remotely as to how I could level up.
 Research shows Seattle is, like, a *really* good place for software engineers.

 That was true 30 years ago when Jeff Bezos wanted Amazon to be Seattle-based because Microsoft was there and he could steal talent away pretty easily.

 It's even more true today.

 ## No brainer

+So I knew I needed to get out there and get after it.
+Time to unground myself!

-So after my trail marathon in Hells Canyon and visiting a trail friend in the Methow Valley where I did not ski *at all*, I loaded up in my still struggling Jeep and headed for Seattle, the land of cherry blossoms.
+I loaded up in my still struggling Jeep and sped off to a trail marathon in Hells Canyon, then went to go visit a trail friend in the Methow Valley where I did not ski *at all*.
+Then I set my sights on Seattle, the land of cherry blossoms, spring showers, and bikini baristas.

 I filled my schedule with Zoom calls, meet ups, drop ins, hang outs, and tag alongs.

-Here's what I learned.
+**Here's what I learned.**

 ## Where to work is still being figured out

 It seems like the proper mix of remote/hybrid/on-site work is *still* being sought after.

 I asked many people if they were more productive in the office, and it was almost 100% yes.
 Yet people also tend to heavily favor working remote.

 Microsoft has a history of being on-site, but they have a hybrid policy in place, and even within that it depends on your team.
 Some teams have different splits and the in/out of office ratio seems negotiable.